Trigger bar: Glock

+Outline of the Glock trigger bar attached to the trigger.
+The cruciform structure is on the right.

 In Glock pistols, the trigger bar is a complex 3D-shaped component essential to the trigger system.
 When the trigger is pulled, the bar moves backwards and downwards to perform three historically separate functions: it tensions the striker spring, locks the firing pin, and releases the firing pin (working like a sear).
 The trigger bar also deactivates safeties during the trigger pull, removing the need for manual safeties and thus reducing the chance of a user error.

 Glock design allows for relatively simple conversion of the pistol to the fully automatic fire.
 After a shot, the striker is prevented from firing again by the cruciform structure at the back end of the trigger bar.
 If the cruciform is disengaged from the firing pin at the proper time, the gun will fire again without the release of the trigger.
 While Glock manufactures the Glock 18 model with an automatic fire selector, multiple aftermarket parts for select fire conversion ("Glock switches") are available since the 1990s.
 A (1998) describes one of these implementations.